The Clear Edge

 Tactic 5: SEO layer (compound traffic beyond platform algorithms)

 Platform algorithms change.
-Organic search traffic compounds permanently.
-Add an SEO layer to the content strategy for long-term compounding.
+Organic search traffic keeps compounding over time.
+Add an SEO layer to your content strategy so your best work keeps bringing in leads for the long term.

 High-intent keywords include: